-The BL-100, smallest in the fleet, can operate to 2,000 m using 10” Dia Polystyrene spheres, and to over 6,000m using glass spheres supplied by other manufacturers.
+The BL-100, the smallest in the fleet, can operate to 2,000 m using 10” Dia Polystyrene spheres, and to over 6,000m using glass spheres supplied by other manufacturers.
 The frames are available without spheres if a researcher has their own.

 The BL-130, the middle lift vehicle, uses three 13” Dia spheres.

 The BL-170, the largest in the series, uses two 17” Dia spheres.